IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Parameters

-`znsq_connection_t`
-   C-constant contains the connection token from a previous znsq_open.
+`znsq_connection_t`: C-constant contains the connection token from a previous `znsq_open()`.

 #### Return value
 The return code of the function.

-If successful commit, the return code is 0.
+If successfully committed, the return code is 0.

 If an error occurred, the return code contains the detailed error reason.
-The macro `znsq_err` can be used to mask the error reason in bytes
+The macro `znsq_err()` can be used to mask the error reason in bytes
 2 and 3 of the return code.

 Example of commiting transactions for an EzNoSQL database: